Thousand Oaks, CAHome Menu

 HOAs and Brown Lawns

-Click for guidance letter from the State Water Resources Control Board on "Prohibitions for HOAs that Act Against Homeowners with Low-Water Landscapes Outside of a Declared Drought".
+The State Water Resources Control Board has issued guidance on "Prohibitions for HOAs that Act Against Homeowners with Low-Water Landscapes Outside of a Declared Drought".

 Since 2014, State laws regarding brown lawns and fines imposed by Homeowners Associations have changed due to the Governor's declaration of a drought State of Emergency.
 Please click on the link below the text to get the full explanation and the exact wording of the new law.